-To prevent the possibility of modern slavery occurring within our Group, information has been provided to all relevant Steeper Group employees to ensure they are aware of the Modern Slavery Act 2015 and its requirements.
-We have embarked on a training programme which ensures employees at all levels have an understanding on their roles and responsibilities under the Act, including their duty to raise any concerns to any member of the Board without fear of recrimination.
-Openness and honesty is encouraged in line with our business and people values.
+To prevent the possibility of modern slavery occurring within our Group, our supply chain managers and HR professionals are required to complete training on recognising modern slavery.
+In addition, information on modern slavery is included in our corporate induction programme, which enables us to ensure that employees at all levels have an understanding of their responsibilities under the Modern Slavery Act 2015, including their duty to raise any concerns to any member of the Board without fear of recrimination.
+Additional training is being rolled out to senior management in November 2019 to make them aware of the warning signs of modern slavery.

-The Board has appointed a Governance Committee to oversee all compliance activities, including compliance with the Modern Slavery Act 2015.
+The Group's Governance Committee oversees all compliance activities, including compliance with the Modern Slavery Act 2015, and a whistleblowing hotline is in place to enable employees to raise any concerns directly with the Committee.